 Britain’s Bounty bar is similar to two American candy bars – Mounds and Almond Joy.
 All three chocolate bars have a shredded coconut filling.

 If you love chocolate and shredded coconut, then you’ll love the British Bounty bar.
-If not, eat one or more of the 40 bars above instead.
+If not, eat one or more of the other bars above instead.

 Even More British Candy